Rümlang: Demographics

 In the 2019 Swiss federal election, the most popular party was the SVP which received 41.6% of the vote.
 The next four most popular parties were the SPS (19.8%), the GLP (9.9%), the FDP (8.7%) and the GPS (6.3%).

 The age distribution of the population (As of 2000) is children and teenagers (0–19 years old) make up 20.9% of the population, while adults (20–64 years old) make up 64.7% and seniors (over 64 years old) make up 14.4%.
 In Rümlang about 73.8% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Rümlang has an unemployment rate of 3.18%.
 As of 2005, there were 150 people employed in the primary economic sector and about 34 businesses involved in this sector.
 1446 people are employed in the secondary sector and there are 133 businesses in this sector.
 3329 people are employed in the tertiary sector, with 368 businesses in this sector.

 Transportation

 Rümlang is served by Rümlang railway station on Zürich S-Bahn lines S9 and S15.
 It is a 14 minute ride from Zürich Hauptbahnhof.

-Education
+Education and Economy

 The commune has two Primarschulen.
 The Sekundarschule Rümlang-Oberglatt serves secondary level students.

 The Musikschule Bülach in Bülach serves the commune.

+Rümlang is home to the headquarters of the globally active Dormakaba Group.
+Ticketcorner is based in the Riedmatt industrial estate.
+With 85 employees, this service company is one of the largest taxpayers in the municipality.
+There is a branch of Gilgen Logistics in Rümlang.
+Larger employers with a national presence and headquarters in Rümlang include Bosshard + Co (paint, varnishes, glazes), Fröhlich Transklima AG (service transport refrigeration systems) and the Swiss headquarters of the American car rental company Avis.
+Swiss Post opened a parcel center in 2022.